 The following checklist provides a concise list of suggestions and procedures to guide you to achieve a solid aseptic technique.
-For an in-depth review of aseptic technique, refer to Culture of Animal Cells: A Manual of Basic Technique and Specialized Applications (Freshney, 2016).
+For an in-depth review of aseptic technique, refer to Culture of Animal Cells: A Manual of Basic Technique (Freshney, 2000).

-Work area

-Is the Class II biosafety cabinet properly set up?

-Is the biosafety cabinet in an area free from drafts and through traffic?
+Work Area Is the cell culture hood properly set up?
+Is the cell culture hood in an area free from drafts and through traffic?
 Is the work surface uncluttered, and does it contain only items required for your experiment?
 Did you wipe the work surface with 70% ethanol before work?
 Are you routinely cleaning and sterilizing your incubators, refrigerators, freezers, and other laboratory equipment?

-Personal hygiene

-Did you wash your hands?
+Personal Hygiene Did you wash your hands?
 Are you wearing personal protective equipment?
 If you have long hair, is it tied in the back?
 Are you using a pipettor to work with liquids?

-Reagents and media

-Have you sterilized any reagents, media, and solutions you have prepared in the laboratory using the appropriate procedure?
+Reagents and Media Have you sterilized any reagents, media, and solutions you have prepared in the laboratory using the appropriate procedure?
 Did you wipe the outside of the bottles, flasks, and plates with 70% ethanol before placing them on your work surface?
 Are all your bottles, flasks, and other containers capped when not in use?

-Are all your plates stored in sterile resealable bags?

-Do any of your reagents look cloudy or contaminated?
-Do they contain floating particles?
-Do they have a foul smell or unusual color?
+Are all your plates stored in sterile re-sealeable bags?
+Does any of your reagents look cloudy?
+Contaminated?
+Do they contain floating paticles?
+Have foul smell?
+Unusual color?
 If yes, did you decontaminate and discard them?

-Handling

-Are you working slowly and deliberately, mindful of aseptic technique?

-Did you wipe the surfaces of all the items, including pipettor, bottles, and flasks with 70% ethanol before placing them in the cell culture hood?
+Handling Are you working slowly and deliberately, mindful of aseptic technique?
+Did you wipe the surfaces of all the items, including pipettor, bottles, flasks with 70% ethanol before placing them in the cell culture hood?
 Are you placing the caps or covers face down on the work area?
 Are you using sterile glass pipettes or sterile disposable plastic pipettes to manipulate all liquids?

-Are you using a sterile pipette only once to avoid cross-contamination?
+Are you using a sterile pipette only once to abvoid cross contamination?
 Are you careful not to touch the pipette tip to anything nonsterile?

-Did you mop up any spillage immediately, and wipe the area with 70% ethanol?
+Did you mop up any spillage immediately, and wiped the area with 70% ethanol?

+Biological Contamination

+Introduction

-Introduction Contamination of cell cultures is easily the most common problem encountered in cell culture laboratories, sometimes with very serious consequences.
-Cell culture contaminants can be divided into two main categories, chemical contaminants such as impurities in media, sera, and water, including endotoxins, plasticizers, and detergents, and biological contaminants such as bacteria, molds, yeasts, viruses, and mycoplasmas, as well as cross-contamination by other cell lines.
+Contamination of cell cultures is easily the most common problem encountered in cell culture laboratories, sometimes with very serious consequences.
+Cell culture contaminants can be divided into two main categories, chemical contaminants such as impurities in media, sera, and water, endotoxins, plasticizers, and detergents, and biological contaminants such as bacteria, molds, yeasts, viruses, mycoplasma, as well as cross contamination by other cell lines.
 While it is impossible to eliminate contamination entirely, it is possible to reduce its frequency and seriousness by gaining a thorough understanding of their sources and by following good aseptic technique.
 This section provides an overview of major types of biological contamination.